Individuals Who Qualify for an HSA

 To be an eligible individual and qualify for an HSA, the taxpayer must meet the following requirements:

-If another taxpayer is entitled to claim an exemption for the individual, the individual cannot claim a deduction for an HSA contribution.
-This is true even if the other person does not actually claim the exemption.
+If another taxpayer is entitled to claim the individual as a dependent, the individual cannot claim a deduction for an HSA contribution.
+This is true even if the other person does not actually claim the dependent.

 An employee covered by an HDHP and a health FSA or an HRA that pays or reimburses qualified medical expenses generally cannot make contributions to an HSA.